Noel Mazzone: Coaching career

 In January 2009, Mazzone was under consideration by Randy Shannon for the vacant position as offensive coordinator for the Miami Hurricanes, and in February of that year was under consideration by Dave Wannstedt as offensive coordinator for the University of Pittsburgh.
 He was also being considered for the job coaching quarterbacks under Mangini with the Cleveland Browns.
 But, instead of going to coach for any college he decided to assume the duties of offensive coordinator for Panther Creek High School in Cary, North Carolina under Wayne Bragg.

 On January 4, 2010, he was hired as offensive coordinator at Arizona State University, where he was reunited with Dennis Erickson, who he previously worked under at Oregon State University.

 In 2012, it was announced that Mazzone would be joining Jim L. Mora's coaching staff at UCLA as offensive coordinator.

 On January 8, 2016, Mazzone left UCLA, and joined Kevin Sumlin's staff at Texas A&M as their offensive coordinator.

 On January 14, 2018, it was announced that Mazzone left Texas A&M, and joined with his son Taylor and Kevin Sumlin's staff at Arizona as their offensive coordinator.

 UConn director of athletics David Benedict announced on Wednesday September 15, 2021 that they have hired longtime offensive coach Noel Mazzone as an offensive analyst.
 His duties include “providing support to this interim head coach and offensive coordinator.”

+Mazzone was hired to serve as the head coach of Team PDX in the International Football Alliance in 2024, but the team never materialized.
+Mazzone was quietly hired early in the 2025 UFL season to serve as offensive coordinator for the Memphis Showboats.
+He rejoined the UCLA Bruins football staff as a coaching analyst in October 2025, following a midseason coaching change, to assist first-time offensive coordinator Jerry Neuheisel.